 What’s the point of an email marketing strategy if your emails don’t reach the people they’re intended for?
 Invalid emails not only affect your marketing campaign’s effectiveness, but also pose a risk to your sender reputation.
 Whenever an email doesn’t reach the inbox of a recipient, it negatively impacts your reputation with your email service provider, and can even lead to you being locked out from their platform.

 Use an email cleaning tool to verify the emails on your list and ensure they reach inboxes.
+You can try our free email verifer tool to test potential addresses one at a time.
 Doing so will provide insurance that your email marketing campaign is the most effective it can be, while also avoiding the risk of damaging your sender reputation.

 Include a Call to Action

 Your emails need to do more than simply remind customers that you exist.
 In each email you send, include at least one call to action.
 You can ask customers to purchase a product, direct them to your website to learn more about a free offer, ask them to share a piece of content on social media, etc.